What is a Personal Care Home?

-Texas personal care homes which are residential facilities offering personal care services, assistance and supervision to four or more persons.
-Personal care home offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities and are generally located in quiet residential neighborhoods.
+A personal care home is a private residences that offer personal care services, assistance and supervision to four or more persons.
+Personal care homes offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
+They are generally located in quiet residential neighborhoods and typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.

 Elder Options of Texas